express-validator/express-validator/docs/api-check.md

 ---
 id: check-api
-title: check API
+title: Validation middlewares
 ---

-These methods are all available via `require('express-validator/check')`.
+These methods are all available via `require('express-validator')`.

 ## `check([field, message])`
 - `field` *(optional)*: a string or an array of strings of field names to validate against.